jhotmann/node-fileutils-cli/README.md

 # **WIP** FileUtils-CLI **WIP**
-A cross-platform collection of tools for file interactions
+A cross-platform collection of command line tools for file interactions

-This project is the continuation of [node-rename-cli](https://github.com/jhotmann/node-rename-cli) to provide powerful, file-interaction tools with a unified syntax across platforms.
+This project is the continuation of [Rename-CLI](https://github.com/jhotmann/node-rename-cli) to provide powerful, file-interaction tools with a unified syntax across platforms.

 ### Features
 - Variable replacement and filtering (powered by [Nunjucks](https://mozilla.github.io/nunjucks/templating.html))